maglub/rpi-sous-vide/README.md

 * Install git
 * Clone this repo to ~pi
 * Run the setup.sh script (will download and set up php dependencies)
+* Reboot (since setup.sh will add items to /boot/config.txt and /etc/modules.conf)

 On the raspberry pi: